 - With 1-GB fabric to a single RAID controller, it is possible for one 32-bit 33-MHz QLogic card to reach the bandwidth limitations of the fabric, and therefore there will be no benefit from load balancing two HBAs in the same PCI bus.
-This can be avoided by using 2-GB fabric and/or multiple RAID controllers. - For load balancing of two HBAs to be truly beneficial, the host must have at least one of the following three attributes: - A 64-bit PCI bus - A 66-MHz PCI bus - Multiple PCI buses - Applications running on a Windows node should perform well when their I/O access patterns are similar to those described in "When to Use CXFS" on page 12. - The maximum I/O size issued by the QLogic HBA to a storage target and the command tag queue length the HBA maintains to each target can be configured in the registry.
-See "System Tunables for Windows" on page 123.
+This can be avoided by using 2-GB fabric and/or multiple RAID controllers. - For load balancing of two HBAs to be truly beneficial, the host must have at least one of the following three attributes: - A 64-bit PCI bus - A 66-MHz PCI bus - Multiple PCI buses - Applications running on a Windows node should perform well when their I/O access patterns are similar to those described in the section that discusses when to use CXFS in Chapter 1 of CXFS 6 Administration Guide for SGI InfiniteStorage. - The maximum I/O size issued by the QLogic HBA to a storage target and the command tag queue length the HBA maintains to each target can be configured in the registry.
+See "System-Tunable Parameters for Windows" on page 158.